Just intonation: a general framework

 6. From 27/20 down: FA+1, SIb+1, MIb+1, LAb+1, REb+1, SOLb+1

-This was more than sufficient to determine the 3 or 4 positions of each note, given that several ones may reach the same position at a schisma distance.
-For instance, “REb” is at the same position as “DO#-1”.
-The IMAGE link displays this scale with (simplified) frequency ratios:
+This was more than enough to determine the 3 or 4 positions of each note, since several notes can reach the same position at a schisma distance.
+For example, "REb" is in the same position as "DO#-1".
+The IMAGE link shows this scale with (simplified) frequency relationships:

-The “3_cycles_of_fifths” scale: a graphic representation of three series of perfect fifths used for performing Western music in “just intonation” according to Asselin (2000).
+The "3_cycles_of_fifths" scale: a graphical representation of three series of perfect fifths used to perform Western music in "just intonation" according to Asselin (2000).

 (Image created by Bol Processor)

-Compared with the model advocated by Arnold (1974, see picture on top), this system accepts harmonic positions on both sides of Pythagorean positions, implying that Sa (“C” or “do”) may take three different positions just like all unaltered notes.
-In Indian music, Sa is unique because it is the base note of every classical performance of raga, fixed by the drone (tanpura) and tuned at the convenience of singers or instrument players.
-Nonetheless, we will see that transpositions (murcchana-s) of the basic Indian scale(s) produce some of these additional positions.
+Compared to the model advocated by Arnold (1974, see figure above), this system accepts harmonic positions on either side of the Pythagorean positions, which means that Sa ("C" or "do"), like all unaltered notes, can take three different positions.
+In Indian music, Sa is unique because it is the fundamental note of every classical performance of a raga, fixed by the drone (tanpura) and tuned to suit the singer or instrumentalist.
+However, we will see that transpositions (murcchana-s) of the basic Indian scale(s) produce some of these additional positions.

-A tuning scheme based on three (or more) cycles of perfect fifths is a suitable grid for constructing basic chords in just intonation.
-For instance, a “C major” chord is made of its tonic “DO”, its dominant “SOL” a perfect fifth higher and “MI-1” at a harmonic major third above “DO”.
-The first two notes may belong to a Pythagorean series (blue marks on the graph) and the last one to a harmonic series (green marks on the graph).
-Minor chords are constructed in a similar way that will be made explicit later.
+A tuning scheme based on three (or more) cycles of perfect fifths is a good grid for constructing basic chords in just intonation.
+For example, a "C major" chord is made up of its tonic "DO", its dominant "SOL" a perfect fifth higher, and "MI-1" a major harmonic third above "DO".
+The first two notes can belong to a Pythagorean series (blue marks on the graph) and the last one to a harmonic series (green marks on the graph).
+Minor chords are constructed in a similar way, which will be explained later.

-This does not entirely solve the problem of playing tonal music in just intonation.
-Sequences of chords must be properly aligned.
-For instance, should one take the same “E” in “C major” and in “E major”?
-The answer is “no” but the rule needs to be made explicit.
+This does not completely solve the problem of playing tonal music with just intonation.
+Sequences of chords must be correctly aligned.
+For example, should one use the same "E" in "C major" and in "E major"?
+The answer is "no", but the rule must be made explicit.

-How is it possible to select the proper one among the 37 * 45 = 2 239 488 chromatic scales displayed on this graph?
+How is it possible to choose the right one among the 37 * 45 = 2 239 488 chromatic scales shown in this graph?

-In the approach followed by Pierre-Yves Asselin (2000) — inspired by the work of Conrad Letendre in Canada — rules have been derived from options validated by listeners and musicians.
-Conversely, the grama framework exposed below is a “top-down” approach — from a theoretical model to its assessment by practitioners.
+In the approach of Pierre-Yves Asselin (2000) — inspired by the work of Conrad Letendre in Canada — rules were derived from options validated by listeners and musicians.
+Conversely, the grama framework exposed below is a "top-down" approach — from a theoretical model to its evaluation by practitioners.

 The grama framework

-Using Bharata’s model — read page The two-vina experiment — we can construct chromatic (12-grade) scales in which each tonal position (among 11) has two options: harmonic or Pythagorean.
-This is a reason for saying that the framework is based on 22 shruti-s.
-In Indian musicological literature, the term shruti is ambiguous since it either designates a tonal position or an interval.
+Using Bharata's model — see page The two-vina experiment — we can construct chromatic (12-degree) scales in which each tonal position (out of 11) has two options: harmonic or Pythagorean.
+This is one reason to say that the framework is based on 22 shruti-s.
+In Indian musicological literature, the term shruti is ambiguous, as it can mean either a tonal position or an interval.

-We use lower-case labels for R1, R2 etc. and append a ‘_’ after labels to distinguish enharmonic positions from octave numbers.
-Thus, “g3_4” means G3 in the fourth octave.
+We use lower-case labels for R1, R2 etc. and append a '_' after labels to distinguish enharmonic positions from octave numbers.
+So, "g3_4" means G3 in the fourth octave.

-Clicking link IMAGE on the “Ma_grama” page yields a graphic representation of this scale:
+Click on the IMAGE link on the "Ma_grama" page to obtain a graphical representation of this scale:

 The Ma-grama chromatic scale, Bol Processor graphic display

-On this image, perfect fifths are blue lines and the (unique) wolf fifth between C and G is a red line.
-Note positions marked in blue (“Db”, “Eb” etc.) are Pythagorean and harmonic positions (“D”, “E” etc.) appear in green.
-Normally, a “Pythagorean” position, on this framework, is one in which neither the numerator nor the denominator of the fraction is a multiple of 5.
+In this picture the perfect fifths are blue lines and the (unique) wolf fifth between C and G is a red line.
+Note that positions marked in blue ("Db", "Eb" etc.) are Pythagorean and harmonic positions ("D", "E" etc.) appear in green.
+Normally, a "Pythagorean" position on this framework is one where neither the numerator nor the denominator of the fraction is a multiple of 5.
 Multiples of 5 indicate jumps of harmonic major thirds (ratio 5/4 or 4/5).
-However, this simple rule is broken when complex ratios have been replaced with simple equivalents at a distance of a schisma.
-Therefore, the blue and green marks on Bol Processor images are mainly for facilitating the identification of a position: a note appearing near a blue marking might as well belong to the harmonic series with a more complex ratio bringing it near the Pythagorean position.
+This simple rule is broken, however, when complex ratios are replaced by simple equivalents at a distance of one schisma.
+Therefore, the blue and green markings on the Bol processor images are mainly used to facilitate the identification of a position: a note appearing near a blue marking could as well belong to the harmonic series with a more complex ratio, bringing it close to the Pythagorean position.

-It will be important to remember that all notes of the Ma-grama scale are in their lowest enharmonic positions.
-Other scales will be created by raising a few notes by a comma.
+It will be important to remember that all the notes of the Ma-grama scale are in their lowest enharmonic positions.
+Other scales are created by raising a few notes by a comma.

-This Ma-grama is the starting point for generating all “optimally consonant” chromatic scales.
-This is done by transpositions of perfect fifths (up or down).
-Visualizing transpositions becomes clear if the base scale is drawn on a circular wheel allowed to move inside the outer crown shown above.
-The following is Arnold’s complete model showing Ma-Grama in the basic position producing the “Ma01″ scale:
+This Ma-grama is the starting point for the generation of all "optimally consonant" chromatic scales.
+This is done by transposing perfect fifths (upwards or downwards).
+The visualisation of transpositions becomes clear when the basic scale is drawn on a circular wheel which is allowed to move within the outer crown shown above.
+The following is Arnold's complete model, showing the Ma-Grama in the basic position, producing the "Ma01" scale:

-The fixed (outer) and movable (inner) shruti wheels in position for the “M1” transposition of Ma-grama producing the “Ma01” scale
+The fixed (outer) and movable (inner) shruti wheels in position for the "M1" transposition of Ma-grama, which produces the "Ma01" scale

-This positioning of the inner wheel on the outer wheel is called a “transposition” (murcchana).
+This positioning of the inner wheel on top of the outer wheel is called a "transposition" (murcchana).

 CDb c+m D c+l Eb c+m E c+l F c+m F# c+l GAb c+m A c+l Bb c+m B c+l C